The Vanity Set

-The Vanity Set is an indie rock group of mostly second-generation Greek-Americans formed in New York City in 2000.
+The Vanity Set is an indie rock group composed mostly of second-generation Greek-Americans.
+It was formed in New York City in 2000.
 Led by Jim Sclavunos, the drummer/percussionist with Nick Cave and the Bad Seeds, they describe their music as a blend of "low art, high sass and raw bluster."
-Their music includes the sounds of rebetiko, "psycho-billy guitar, creepy keys, raucous tuba, mellifluous theremin."
+Their music includes the sounds of rebetiko, "psycho-billy guitar, creepy keys, raucous tuba, and mellifluous theremin."

-By 2022, Sclavunos told an interviewer for NME that the project was done.
+By 2022, Sclavunos told an interviewer for NME that the project was complete.
 He also said in 2021 that he had a set of unfinished Vanity Set material that he was working on releasing.